-Where Prevent concerns are raised about a person who is responsible for a child or vulnerable adults and the concerns raised may indicate a risk to the safety of the child or vulnerable adult, this should be reported by calling the UWE Bristol Serious Concerns line on +44 (0)7788 725507 during office hours (8.30 - 5 Mon-Thurs and 8.30-4.30 Fridays), or +44 (0)7814 791212 out of hours as per Safeguarding Policy 1 - Safeguarding Under 18s and Vulnerable Adults.
+Where Prevent concerns are raised about a person who is responsible for a child or vulnerable adults and the concerns raised may indicate a risk to the safety of the child or vulnerable adult, this should be reported by calling the UWE Bristol Serious Concerns line on 01173284000 this line is operated 24/7 by the students of concern triage team.
+Safeguarding Policy 1 - Safeguarding Under 18s and Vulnerable Adults.